-Amoda Fragrance of India is an Ahmedabad based fashion brand which sets a focus on promoting rural artisans and their traditional Indian textile craft skills connected to the handcrafted production of fabrics.
+Amoda Essence of India is an Ahmedabad based fashion brand which sets a focus on promoting rural artisans and their traditional Indian textile craft skills connected to the handcrafted production of fabrics.

-Amoda Fragrance of India was established by Meeta Solanki Jadeja with the passionate vision of working with artisans to promote their identity by giving them the respect they deserve within society.
+Amoda Essence of India was established by Meeta Solanki Jadeja with the passionate vision of working with artisans to promote their identity by giving them the respect they deserve within society.

 Fashion in India has a fragrance, which is permanently present at Amoda through the naturally dyed fabrics.
-Amoda is a thoroughly family- run business, thus the brand´s vision is carried by the whole family, with the son Yuddhavirsingh Jadeja as the creative designer and the daughter Aashka Jadeja, focusing on cultural heritage and reviving of lost textile crafts.
+Amoda is a thoroughly family-run business, thus the brand's vision is carried by the whole family, with the son Yuddhavirsingh Jadeja as the creative designer and the daughter Aashka Jadeja, focusing on intangible cultural heritage and reviving of lost textile crafts.

 The values of Amoda are aligned with Mahatma Gandhi´s advocacy of preserving and encouraging the handicraft skills of the rural craftspeople in India by means of sustaining their occupation and livelihood.

 The main focus lies on the empowerment of women, who have the possibility to earn their livelihood by working from home.

 Amoda's customised products are produced by small studios and rural craftspeople, which consequently benefits the rural economies and helps communities of craftsmen and women to sustain their craft and livelihoods.
 Emphasis is placed on ensuring the creators receive the social recognition they deserve.